showwin/speedtest-go/README.md

 For more details, please see [saving mode experimental result](https://github.com/showwin/speedtest-go/blob/master/docs/saving_mode_experimental_result.md).

 ⚠️This feature has been deprecated > v1.4.0, because speedtest-go can always run with less than 10MByte of memory now.
+Even so, `--saving-mode` is still a good way to save computer performance.

 ## Go API